Danzhou: Incumbent leadership

+People's Political Consultative Conference Chairman: Jiang Mingqing (蒋明清), assumed office January 8, 2023.

+Danzhou Municipal Public Security Bureau

+The Danzhou Municipal Public Security Bureau (儋州市公安局) is the municipal law enforcement agency of Danzhou.
+In 2024, it had a budget of 501.9 million RMB, and operated 177 police vehicles.

 Subdivisions

 Danzhou is a prefecture-level city of the Hainan province.
 An uncommon administrative feature is that it has no county-level division.
 The city government directly administers over 17 towns (镇 (zhèn)), one state-run institute, and four state-run farms plus an economic development zone:

 Demographics

 The city's population was 932,362 in 2010.
 The Han population is 857,342 and the minority population is 75,020.

 Language

-The Danzhou natives speak the Yue Danzhou dialect, unlike the Min Hainanese language that is spoken throughout most of eastern Hainan.
+The Danzhou natives mainly speak the Danzhou dialect of Yue language, unlike Hainan Min language that is spoken throughout most of eastern Hainan.

 Transportation

 The area will be served by Danzhou Airport, an under-construction airport approximately 25 km northeast of Nada.
 It will be international-class, built to handle the increasing number of tourists visiting the area.
 The airport is scheduled for completion in 2022.

 The Hainan Western Ring High-Speed Railway also provides access.